nsg91/bidgrip-website/privacy.md

 We use collected information to:

-- Operate and personalize the App
+- Operate the App and generate PDF quotes/invoices.
-- Save your progress and preferences
-- Enable shared features such as the Oneness space and rankings
+- Securely back up and sync your business data, clients, and photos to the cloud (Firebase).
+- Process subscription entitlements.
-- Maintain security and prevent misuse
+- Maintain security and prevent misuse.
-- Improve performance and user experience
+- Improve performance and user experience.
-- Communicate important service-related information

-We do **not** sell or rent personal information.
+We do not sell or rent your personal information, nor do we sell the information of the clients you input into the App.

 ---

 ## 5. Subscriptions and Payments

-Subscriptions are processed by the **Apple App Store** or **Google Play Store**.
+Subscriptions are processed securely by the Apple App Store or Google Play Store, utilizing RevenueCat to manage entitlements.

-We do not receive payment card details.
-We may receive subscription status information solely to unlock premium features.
+We do not receive or store your payment card details.
+We only receive subscription status information (e.g., whether you are a "Pro" user) to unlock premium features.

 ---

 ## 6. Data Storage and Security

-We use reasonable technical and organizational measures to protect information.
-No system is completely secure, and use of the App is at your own risk.
+Your data (including user profiles, clients, quotes, and images) is securely stored using Google Firebase infrastructure (Firestore and Firebase Storage).
+We use reasonable technical and organizational measures to protect your information.
+However, no system is completely secure, and use of the App is at your own risk.

 ---